babbubba/bs.Data/README.md

     }

 ## BaseAuditableEntity
 Use BaseAuditableEntity class for auditable entities.

 It implements Guid type Id field and DateTime? type CreationDate and LastUpdateDate fields.

-The base repository will automatically populate this field on creation and on update.
+The base repository will automatically populate the fields on creation and on update.

 Example:

     public class TestAuditableEntityModel : BaseAuditableEntity